The HCCF Adult Scholarship Program was developed to increase the number of adults, within the county, who have a higher education degree.

 The Herbert and Marilyn Gettelfinger Agricultural Scholarship provides scholarships to students in agricultural studies who have successfully completed at least 24 hours of college credit with an accumulated GPA of 2.5 or higher.
 Students must be residents of Harrison County on the date of their high school graduation.
 Preference will be given to students enrolled in either the Vincennes University Agriculture program or the Purdue University College of Agriculture.
 Any level of degree program may be eligible including associates, bachelors, masters, or doctorate.

-Application will be available April 10th.
+Applications are available each April.
 Deadline to apply is June 15th.

 Harrison County Farm Bureau, Inc. Agricultural Career Scholarship